uvmaero/stm32-blue-demo/README.md

 This is an example of how to setup an LCD Screen.
 There are two files that you'll need from this folder for any LCD screen setup.
 They are in the inc and src folders, file called "i2c-lcd".

+# Discovery CAN Loopback

+This project is about CAN.
+Specificcally, if you have a device, you can setup CAN filters so you can test Tx and Rx mailboxes.
+This is very valuable to setup filters.
+From this you should be able to switch to Normal mode and use some transceivers to setup the actual bus.